rranelli/rranelli.github.io/_posts/31-01-2015-missing-tco-in-ruby.md

 end
 ```

 I find this much harder to read and reason.
-Well, you can't win everyday.
+Well, you can't win every day.

 **[EDIT]**: But Wait!
 Ruby **actually** implements TCO (!), and you can activate it if
 you want to.
 I have actually used the stuff from [this](http://nithinbekal.com/posts/ruby-tco/), [this](http://timelessrepo.com/tailin-ruby), [and this](http://blog.tdg5.com/tail-call-optimization-ruby-deep-dive/) to solve